ptav/django-on-openshift/README.md

 'manage.py runserver')

 The project has been changed as little as possible from the default.
-Only the wsgipy file that is created within the project folder has been moved to the root folder to fit with Openshift's default behaviour
+Only the wsgi.py file that is created within the project folder has been moved to the root folder to fit with Openshift's default behaviour

+The easiest way to use this template is to create a Openshift project using the web site.
+Choose the Python 2.7 cartridge, then on the setting page enter your chosen project name.
+In the "Source Code" input box enter the dhango-on-openshift https link (https://github.com/ptav/django-on-openshift.git).
+Chose your preferred scaling option and click he "Create Application" button.
+Once finished you can clone the project locally.

 Before you push the project for the first time: